lisaev1/insight-devops-systems-puzzle/README.md

 7e71ab6679b4 systems-puzzle_flaskapp_1 5001/tcp
 6474674f3c70 systems-puzzle_db_1 5432/tcp
 ```
-This last command is to be used every time we want to start the entire app (e.g. after rebooting the VM).
+This last docker-compose command is to be used every time we want to start the entire application (e.g. after rebooting the VM).

-Assuming the application is up and running, there is a docker-proxy process listening on *:8080 that forwards the traffic to the nginx container on port 80.
-Therefore, one can connect to the VM from a browser on the host.
+Assuming the application is up and running, there should be port-forwarding through NAT from port 8080 on the VM to port 80 in the nginx container.
+Therefore, one can connect to the VM from a browser on the host (using qemu bridge networking).

 After entering few items:
 ```